Bonding with beefy Belgian boys in Brussels

 But it may not be a city that you automatically think of when planning a city mini-break.
 Why would you spend a weekend in Brussels?
 Actually, the question should really be – why wouldn’t you?

-Established in 1994, Chez Maman has become the benchmark Brussels cabaret cafe.
-Every weekend, Maman and her daughters put on her show.
-Now celebrating her 25th anniversary, on 7 December, Maman is setting up shop at Bloody Louis nightclub for an evening of celebration and shows.
+Established in 1994, Chez Maman has become the benchmark cabaret cafe for the city.
+Every weekend, Maman and her team put on a proper show.

 A former cinema that was converted into a nightclub in 1981, the Mirano has a has a special place in the heart of the nightlife of Brussels.
 For nearly 40 years, the Mirano has played a central role in kick-starting the music,